Femicide is generally defined as the murder of women because they are women, though some definitions include any murders of women or girls.

 The Femicide Census is a database currently containing information on almost one thousand women killed by men in England and Wales since 2009.
 It is a ground-breaking project which aims to provide a clearer picture of men’s fatal violence against women by allowing for detailed tracking and analysis.

-The Census has been developed out of an urgent need to address the reality of fatale male violence against women.
+The Census has been developed out of an urgent need to address the reality of fatal male violence against women.
 We believe it can play a key part in the identification of patterns of femicide, the circumstances leading up to it and ultimately help us reduce femicide.

 In February 2015 the Femicide Census was launched.
 It was based on information collected by Karen Ingala Smith and recorded in her blog Counting Dead Women.
 Since January 2012 she has searched the web for news of women killed by men; information that was hidden in plain sight- in a plethora of Domestic Homicide Reviews, police statistics, local press articles and reports in which women killed by men were mentioned.